 Aside from its street art and food, what’ll pop out when wandering around Penang is its architecture.
 Sure, many of the historical buildings in George Town have seen better days, but like scoping out an old city like Havana, that’s a huge part of the charm.

 In the historic centre, ageless remnants from the British colonial period co-mingle with colourful merchant houses & temples to give George Town a look that’s entire unique among Asian cities.
-A few of the coolest places to visit in Penang include:
+A few of the best things to do in Penang include:

 - Cheong Fatt Tze Mansion: A Qing Dynasty Chinese merchant house with a distinguished design painted in an eye-catching blue.
 This historical site now doubles as boutique hotel that’s one of the best places to stay in Penang.